-A major reason buyers choose small body-type cars is because they get better mileage.
+A major reason buyers choose small cars is because they get better mileage.
 What follows is a comparison of mileage figures for the Yaris and several competitors.
 We compared base models, because while all Yaris trims get the same mileage, some competing cars boast higher mileage that can only be had in more-expensive trim levels or with pricier option packages.

 |Small Car Fuel Efficiency

 |2011 Ford Fiesta

 These numbers indicate the Yaris is competitive within its class, but that it falls behind when you compare automatic versions, especially where the Accent is concerned.
 Also, while some competitors do offer those higher-mileage variants, Toyota doesn’t.
 So, based on a sheer comparison of the numbers, the Yaris trails the higher-mileage trims.

 The new Yaris comes standard with nine airbags, including rollover-sensing, side-impact curtain airbags for both the front and rear seats, as well as a knee airbag for the driver.
 As it is a new model, it has not been crash-tested.